mp2909/mp2909/README.md

 - 🌱 I’m currently learning the CFD coding.
 - 💞️ I’m looking to collaborate on CFD codes.
 - 📫 How to reach me -> manthan.cse@gmail.com
-- ⚡ Fun fact: African Elephants are the biggest mammal on the Earth.
-Even then, they weight is only equal to the weight of the tongue of the Blue Whale.
+- ⚡ Fun fact: African Elephants are the biggest mammal on Earth but they weigh only equal to the tongue of the Blue Whale.

 <!---
 mp2909/mp2909 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.